 Are sofa beds a good idea for apartments?

-Only if you measure the opened bed clearance and accept the extra weight and firmer seat.
+They can be, but only if you measure the fully opened footprint and are comfortable with the extra weight and mechanism.